-Look forward to a safari drive and village tour this morning, followed by an afternoon visit to the Manegaon Tribal Village to experience the culture of tribal life.
+Look forward to your fifth safari drive and village tour this morning, followed by an afternoon visit to the Manegaon Tribal Village to experience the culture of tribal life.
 B, L, D

-Travel to Bandhavgarh for a three-night stay at the locally rated 3-star King’s Lodge or Bandhav Vilas.
+Travel to Bandhavgarh (121 miles, five hours) for a three-night stay at the 3-star King’s Lodge (3Q) or Bandhav Vilas (3Q).
 B, L, D

 Day 10 - 11 Bandhavgarh

-Once the hunting preserve of the Maharaja of Rewa, the park is known for its higher than average number of Bengal tigers, increasing your odds of sighting these magnificent beasts prowling through the thickets on your morning and afternoon safaris.
-You may also see striking white tigers, common langurs, Asiatic jackals, grey mongoose and jungle cats on your morning and afternoon safaris.
+Once the hunting preserve of the Maharaja of Rewa, the park is known for its higher than average number of Bengal tigers, increasing your odds of sighting these magnificent beasts prowling through the thickets on your final four morning and afternoon safaris.
+You may also see striking white tigers, common langurs, Asiatic jackals, grey mongoose and jungle cats.
 B, L, D

-Stay overnight at the locally rated 4-star Lalit Temple View or the Radisson Jass, Khajuraho, located in an area rich in Hindu and Jain temples, including the Western Group of Temples, a UNESCO World Heritage Site.
+Continue to Khajuraho (143 miles, five hours).
+Stay overnight at the 4-star Radisson Jass (4Q), Khajuraho, located in an area rich in Hindu and Jain temples, including the Western Group of Temples, a UNESCO World Heritage Site.
 These temples were created by the Chandella dynasty in the 9th century and belong to two different religions: Hinduism and Jainism.
 Only a quarter of the original 80 temples remain but those still standing exhibit some of India’s greatest art.
 These show various scenes thought to represent the marriage of Shiva and Parvati, including a small fraction that portray more intimate topics!

 This afternoon look forward to visiting these temples, regarded as some of the most architecturally important in India.
 B, D

-Travel to Jhansi pausing en route at Orchha where you can enjoy an included lunch and an orientation tour, time permitting.
+Travel to Jhansi pausing en route at Orchha (133 miles, five hours) where you can enjoy an included lunch and an orientation tour, time permitting.

-Upon arrival at Jhansi, board the train for your onward journey to Delhi where you stay overnight at the locally rated 5-star Pride Plaza, Delhi.
+Upon arrival at Jhansi, board the train for your onward journey to Delhi where you stay overnight at the 5-star Novotel Aerocity, Delhi (4Q).
 B, L, D

 Day 14 Delhi to UK